Apache Derby 10.15.1.3 Release

 Symptoms Seen by Applications Affected by Change

 A new jar file (derbyshared.jar) has been added.
 All Derby configurations require it.
-In addition, the derbytools.jar library is now required when running the network server and/or when using Derby DataSources.
+In addition, the derbytools.jar library is now required when running the network server, when using Derby DataSources, and when directly referencing the JDBC drivers.

 Slightly different privileges must be granted to the Derby jar files when running under a Security Manager.